 Some day in America, we will achieve election integrity.
 District lines will be drawn so that voters choose the party that represents them, not vice-versa.
 Registering to vote will be easy and convenient for eligible voters; every registered voter (and no one else) will easily be able to cast one and only one ballot.
 Every vote will be counted exactly as the voter intended; and voters will routinely be provided with verification that our election results accurately reflect the will of the electorate.
+Legislators will not be beholden to special interest monies for their offices and voters will be assured that their voices will be heard in the halls of government, unfiltered by special interest money.

 The Election Integrity Action Team is committed to protecting all aspects of Wisconsin's elections.
 While we support those who are working to make voter registration and voting more convenient and reliable for eligible voters, we are currently focusing our efforts on the appropriate use and management of election technology.